-Output Achievements 1 Approvals Approved 1058 transactions worth more than R10.61 billion across the country.
-2 Disbursement Over R7 billion has been disbursed to these companies since inception.
-3 Integrity Secured clean external audit opinions for 16 years running.
-4 Supporting jobs Since inception, the number of job opportunities supported is 101 183 of which 68 989 were new.
-5 Industrialisation 24 strategic and industrial projects worth R12.5 billion , with the potential to support over 52 000 jobs.
-75% of the transactions are at an advanced development stage.
-Since inception 3 600 job opportunities have been created.
-6 A culture of savings & investment In a transaction worth over R1 billion the NEF Asonge Share Scheme made available more than 12 million MTN shares to over 87 000 investors comprising black individuals and groups.
-49% of investors were women.
-7 Investor education Reached approximately 87 632 people in villages and townships through 322 community seminars on how to save and invest, personal financial discipline, shares, dividends, bonds, the property, and money markets.
-8 Entrepreneurship training / incubation Business skills training provided over 3808 potential entrepreneurs who attended 398 seminars from 2012 to date.
-9 Collections Over R3.7 billion has been repaid by investees.
+Output Achievements 1 - Approvals Approved 1030 transactions worth more than R10.357 billion across the country 2 - - Disbursement Approximately R6.920 billion has been disbursed to these companies since inception 3 - - Integrity Secured clean external audit opinions for 16 years running 4 - Supporting jobs Since inception, the number of job opportunities supported is 100 302 of which 68 642 were new 5 - Industrialisation 25 strategic and industrial projects worth R13.2 billion.
+The portfolio is expected to create 25 000 jobs at financial close and 3 600 jobs opportunities have been created to date 6 - A culture of savings & investment In a transaction worth over R1 billion the NEF Asonge Share Scheme made available more than 12 million MTN shares to over 87 000 investors comprising black individuals and groups.
+49% of investors were women 7 - Investor education Reached approximately 40 000 people in villages and townships through 178 community seminars on how to save and invest, personal financial discipline, shares, dividends, bonds, the property and money markets 8 - Entrepreneurship training / incubation Business skills training provided 3808 potential entrepreneurs who attended 398 seminars from 2011 to end of December 2019 10 - - Collections Over R3.6 billion has been repaid by investees operates and evaluate whether or not they enable the organisation to effectively fulfil its mandate.